My handmade gnomes are a great addition to any décor.

-New creations being shown and added every week so be sure to check out my custom creations page.
+New creations are being made weekly so be sure to check out my facebook page for the latest designs and custom creations.

 So what is a gnome?